Mortal Kombat II (Arcade)

 |Male Vocal: Damaged||A vocal track of an unknown male character receiving damage.|

-Setting ram address 1061FB0 to a non-zero value will enable a hidden development tool that was most likely used to help the developers position hitboxes correctly with their corresponding moves.
-This tool is also hidden within the 32-bit home console ports of the game, where it has been expanded to display damage areas (marked in red) on the opponent in addition to the attack related hitboxes (marked in green).
+Setting RAM address 1061FB0 to a non-zero value will enable a hidden development tool that was most likely used to help the developers position hitboxes correctly with their corresponding moves.
+This tool is also hidden within the 32-bit home console ports, where it has been expanded to display damage areas (marked in red) on the opponent in addition to the attack related hitboxes (marked in green).

 In the test menu, there is an audit screen that lists several statistics that the game keeps track of.
 Some of these don't actually do anything and never go up, being there simply to stir up rumors and hype among the game's fanbase, something seen in other Mortal Kombat games.

 - Shawn Attacks: Who knows?
 Doesn't seem to be any Shawns listed in the credits.

 The following win text is located on ROM chips ug12/uj12 (interleaved) starting at 0x04832.
 They were most likely put in as a joke.
 This is the first mention of a character named Tanya, who eventually made her debut in Mortal Kombat 4.

 KANO WINS SONYA WINS TANYA WINS ERMAC WINS ED BOON WINS JOHN TOBIAS WINS MARK TURMELL WINS SAL DIVITA WINS